10 Effective Floor Exercises to Blast Belly Fat

 A misconception about losing belly fat is that endless cardio exercises like jogging and crunches are the best solutions.
 However, research suggests that a combination of strength training and cardio is more effective.
 Here are ten floor exercises that can help you melt belly fat and achieve your fitness goals.

-1. Reverse Crunches: Lie down with your lower back flat on the floor and raise your feet towards your body.
+1. Crunches e kundërt: Lie down with your lower back flat on the floor and raise your feet towards your body.
 Flex your abs as you lower your legs slowly.
 Complete three sets of 10 to 15 reps.

-2. Bicycle Crunches: Lie flat on your back with your hands at the back of your head.
+2. Crunches për biçikleta: Lie flat on your back with your hands at the back of your head.
 Rotate your body by bringing one elbow towards the opposite knee while extending the other leg.
 Flex your abs and repeat.
 Complete three sets of 30 reps.

 3. Side Plank Hip Lifts: Align your shoulder with your wrist against a wall and stack your feet on top of each other.
 Tilt your hips up and down, engaging your obliques.
 Perform three sets of 10 reps on each leg.